D-J-Harris/chef/README.md

 - [ ] Add `OP_CONSTANT_LONG` operation

 > This leads us to optimising the size of constant `Value` so that no space is wasted on smaller constants.
 We could split up our arrays here to hold types of similar size, at the cost of managing more state and potentially needing to dynamically grow constant arrays more frequently

+## Decisions

+- Just like the source material, the character set is restricted to UTF-8 which enables us to scan the source code one byte at a time.
+The encoding of the source code is checked at runtime

 ## Debugging